1

 war-on-disease, 1-percent-treaty, medical-research, public-health, peace-dividend, decentralized-trials, dfda, dih, victory-bonds, health-economics, cost-benefit-analysis, clinical-trials, drug-development, regulatory-reform, military-spending, peace-economics, decentralized-governance, wishocracy, blockchain-governance, impact-investing

-Here’s what 1% less murder money buys:
+Here’s what 1% less murder money buys you:

 How 1% Less Violence Pays For Everything